Philip D. Hawkins FGRA.

 This interest developed into train-spotting and travel to all parts of the country visiting engine sheds and stations.
 Later a camera was added to the duffle bag and the photographs taken during these years often become a crucial source of reference when researching his paintings.
 During the 1970's his photographs were a regular feature in railway magazines of the time.

 Over the years his paintings have been acquired for collections in the UK and many other parts of the world.
-Commissions for private individuals and corporate concerns, particularly railway oriented companies, now account for the majority of his output with the result that Freightliner, European Passenger Services, Virgin Trains, Docklands Light Railway, Midland Metro, Bombardier Transportation, Waterman Railways Heritage Trust and EWS (English, Welsh & Scottish Railways) are among the extensive client list.
-Two books of his work have been published, details of which you will find elsewhere on this website
+Commissions for private individuals and corporate concerns, particularly railway oriented companies, now account for the majority of his output with the result that Freightliner, European Passenger Services, Virgin Trains, Docklands Light Railway, Midland Metro, Bombardier Transportation, Waterman Railways Heritage Trust and DB Schenker are among the extensive client list.
+Two books of his work have been published, details of which you will find elsewhere on this website.